 I beg of you, wipe down the back of those chairs!
 Nothing will gross out a guest more than a sticky chair back.

 Examine your chairs.
-The legs and those horizontal bars are often the target of lots of splatters and spills and they don’t often get a lot of soapy water style love.
+The legs and those horizontal bars are often the targets of lots of splatters and spills and they don’t often get a lot of soapy water style love.

 I get it!
 I’ve had horrible, old couches that are impossible to clean.
 Then get inventive.
 Grab a clean quilt or a blanket.
 Heck, clean Batman sheets are better than grubby couch cushions any day.